-When you look at the Suadex Work Safety Shoes for the first time, you might assume they’re a typical pair of running shoes.
+When you look at the Suadex Steel Toe Shoes for the first time, you might assume they’re a typical pair of running shoes.
 Its low-profile design is what makes it one of our favorite options since it looks like runners but has safety features similar to safety work shoes.
 Available in over 17 different color combinations, finding a pair that complements your uniform will be easy.

-The main features of the Suadex Work Safety Shoes include:
+The main features of Suadex Safety Shoes include:

-- Steel Toe: At the front of the shoe, you’ll notice there’s a built-in steel toe cap that will protect your feet from substantial impacts and getting smashed while at work.
-It’s seamlessly integrated into the toe cap so you can’t even tell it’s there.
+- Steel Toe Shoes: At the front of the shoe, you’ll notice there’s a built-in steel toe cap that will protect your feet from substantial impacts and getting smashed while at work.
+It’s seamlessly integrated into the toe cap, so you can’t even tell it’s there.

-- Lightweight Design: When you compare the Suadex Work Safety Shoes to other safety work shoes, this pair is far more lightweight since the steel toe weighs a maximum of 610 grams.
+- Lightweight Steel Toe Shoes Design: When you compare the Suadex Work Safety Shoes to other safety work shoes, this pair is far more lightweight since the steel toe weighs a maximum of 610 grams.

-- High-Quality Materials: If you’re in the market for a pair of work shoes that promote longevity, this is the pair to consider.
+- High-Quality Materials: If you’re in the market for a pair of lightweight safety shoes for work that promotes longevity, this is the pair to consider.
 These shoes have an abrasion-resistant overlay over the toe as well as synthetic and breathable uppers for long-term comfort.
-Also, you can easily add in your orthotic insole for optimal comfort.
+Also, you can easily add in your own orthotic insole for optimal comfort.